ramlaxman/Python-Interview-Curriculum/README.md

 - Capgemini
+1. What will be the output of the code below in Python 2?
+Explain your answer.

+def div1(x,y):

+print "%s/%s = %s" % (x, y, x/y)

+def div2(x,y):

+print "%s//%s = %s" % (x, y, x//y)

+div1(5,2)

+div1(5.,2)

+div2(5,2)

+div2(5.,2.)

+Also, how would the answer differ in Python 3 (assuming, of course, that the above [print] statements were converted to Python 3 syntax)?

+2. What are the key differences between Python 2 and 3?

+3. What are some alternative implementations to CPython?
+When and why might you use them?

+4. How does Python's garbage collection work?

+5. What is the difference between range and xrange?
+How has this changed over time?

+6. Here's a function (Provide a function).
+Optimize it for me.

+7. What will be the output of the code below?

+List = [‘a’, ‘b’, ‘c’, ‘d’, ‘e’]

+print list [10:]

+8. How does the GIL impact concurrency in Python?
+What kinds of applications does it impact more than others?

+9. How do you iterate over a list and pull element indices at the same time?

+10. How do you enforce ordering for a dictionary-style object?

+11. How many ways can you append or concatenate strings?
+Which of these ways is fastest?
+Easiest to read?

+12. What is PYTHONSTARTUP and how is it used?

+13. Write a code for downloading a CSV in Python2 and Python3.
+(Provide a link to CSV file)

+14. I'm getting a maximum recursion depth error for a function.
+What does this mean?
+How can I mitigate the problem?

+15. Here's a class hierarchy with some methods defined.
+When I call this function, what gets printed?

+Apart from these technical questions, ask these following general questions to find out more about candidates Python skills

+16. What’s your favorite standard library module?

+17. Tell me something you don't like about Python.

+18. What was the most interesting project you have participated in?
+Can you describe it and tell why you consider it to be so interesting?

+19. Do you like to participate in the analysis, design and deployment phases of a project or do you prefer to concentrate on the pure development of well-described task?
+Why?

+20. I have noticed you listed Skill X on your CV.
+What’s your opinion about it?

+21. Do you remember any programming project decision you made that was a failure?
+Why do you think it was a mistake?
+Why did it happen?
+What did you learn from this experience?

 #### What is a method?

 A method is a function on some object x that you normally call as x.name(arguments...).
 Methods are defined as functions inside the class definition: class C: def meth (self, arg): return arg*2 + self.attribute.